mbideau/btrfs-diff-sh/README.md

 ENVIRONMENT

     DEBUG
-        Print debuging information to 'STDERR' only if var DEBUG='btrfs-diff'.
+        Print debugging information to 'STDERR' only if var DEBUG='btrfs-diff'.

     LANGUAGE
     LC_ALL